Introduction: How to Fix a Leaking Hamilton Beach FlexBrew 49976

 If your coffee maker pools water underneath after brewing the carafe side it's most likely a specific hose that gets loose where it connects to the spout on top.
 This will hopefully help you fix it.

-The goal is to get the back off and you'll need a tri wing screwdriver for just one screw unless you don't making breaking some plastic.
+The goal is to get the back off and you'll need a tri wing screwdriver to remove the bottom panel, the one I used was labeled size Y1.
 The rest are standard Philips head.

 Step 1: The Bottom